 The USC Mann School accepts applications from students in the following categories:

-• Transfers and Advanced Standing: Applicants who are currently enrolled in an accredited PharmD program at another institution and want to seek advanced standing at USC Mann.
-Visit the Transfer and Advance Standing page to learn more.
+- Transfers and Advanced Standing: Applicants who are currently enrolled in an accredited PharmD program at another institution and want to seek advanced standing at USC Mann.
+Learn more

-• First-Year International Students: Applicants who received a bachelor’s degree or equivalent from an institution outside the U.S. Visit the International Student page to learn more.
+- First-Year International Students: Applicants who received a bachelor’s degree or equivalent from an institution outside the U.S. Learn more

 Eligibility and Requirements